 by all the world's great traditions.
 These stories were transmitted orally,

 The tales communicate universal values such as kindness, forgiveness,

 compassion, humility, courage, honesty and patience.
 Active engagement with the

 stories creates a bridge to the children in your life and opens a dialogue

 about what brings joy, stability and caring.

-topics and a question section are included at the end of the book.
+question section are included at the end of the book.

 32 pages, paperback.